Revisiting the flux tube spectrum of 3d SU(2) lattice gauge theory: Control of the excited state fits

 \section{Control of the excited state fits}

 The extraction of the spectrum heavily relies on the fits used to remove the contaminations due to excited states, discussed in Sec.~\ref{sec:exc-state-fits}.
-Good control of the systematics of these fits is thus essential to obtain reliable results. $\chi^2/{\rm dof}$ typically shows acceptable values even if the fit misses some of the points at large temporal extents, which have large uncertainties but are the most important ones concerning the extrapolation.
+A particular example for such a fit (employing the quality criteria discussed below) is shown in Fig.~\ref{fig:frem-fit}, where we plot the input effective energies $E^{\rm eff}$ defined by the left-hand-side of eq.~\refc{eqfit1}, together with the curves obtained from the fit to the central values.
+Good control of the systematics of these fits is essential to obtain reliable results. $\chi^2/{\rm dof}$ typically shows acceptable values even if the fit misses some of the points at large temporal extents, which have large uncertainties but are the most important ones concerning the extrapolation.
 In addition to $\chi^2/{\rm dof}$ we thus install additional quality criteria and constraints.

 We first constrain the fitparameters so that their values will be in the physically relevant regime.
 For the fits to extract the energies, eqs.~\refc{eqfit1} and~\refc{eqfit2}, the relevant parameters are the energies $E$, the overlap ratio $\alpha$, the gap to the first excited state $\delta$ and the logarithm of the overlap $\gamma$ (here all indices are suppressed).
-Both $E$ and $\delta$ should be positive and the latter of the order of the a few times the energy differences between the lowest energy levels.
+Both $E$ and $\delta$ should be positive and the latter of the order of the energy differences between the lowest energy levels.
 If $\delta$ was an order of magnitude larger we discarded the fit.
 The ratio of overlaps $\alpha$ is expected to be a number of $\Ord(0-100)$ and not much larger.
 For the extraction of the energy differences $\Delta E$, eqs.~\refc{eqfitdiff1} and~\refc{eqfitdiff2}, the relevant parameters are $\overline{\alpha}$, $\overline{\delta}$ and $\overline{\gamma}$.
 For $\overline{\alpha}$ and $\overline{\delta}$ similar criteria as for $\alpha$ and $\delta$ apply, whereas the energy difference $\Delta E$ can not be expected to be positive.
 In most of the cases they should be, but we also consider differences, in particular the difference $\Delta E^{++,--}_{10}$, which are expected to be negative.

 In addition to these constraints, we also apply the additional quality criteria introduced in Ref.~\cite{Brandt:2009tc}.
 In particular, we compare the excited state contribution from the fit parameters